yandex-cloud/docs/en/_includes/support/notify.md

 # Notifications from {{ yandex-cloud }}

 {{ yandex-cloud }} technical support notifies you of events that affect all {{ yandex-cloud }} users or your account specifically.
-To additionally receive notifications about your resources, [subscribe](../../resource-manager/operations/index.md) to **Incident notifications**.
+To additionally receive notifications about your resources, subscribe to **Service notifications** in your [cloud](../../resource-manager/operations/cloud/notify.md) or [folder](../../resource-manager/operations/folder/notify.md).

 You can receive notifications for the entire cloud or individual folders.
-By default, all cloud owners (users with the `resource-manager.clouds.owner` role) are notified of incidents in the cloud.
-You can add cloud notification recipients in [Incident notifications]({{ link-cloud-notifications }}).
+By default, notifications about upcoming maintenance and notifications from services in the cloud are sent to all cloud owners (users with the `resource-manager.clouds.owner` role).
+You can add cloud notification recipients in [Service notifications]({{ link-cloud-notifications }}).

-Folder owners do not receive any notifications by default.
+By default, folder owners do not receive any notifications.
+However, users related to the folder parent resources are subscribed to folder notifications.
 You can add notification recipients in the [folder settings](../../resource-manager/operations/folder/notify.md).

 {% note info %}